apostrophecms-legacy/apostrophe-browserify/README.md

 # Apostrophe Browserify

 This module enables you to use to bundle your frontend code using browserify while still taking advantage of automatic minification and Apostrophe's asset pipeline.

+When using the `development` option `watchify` will run, recompiling your assets any time they are saved.

-To use it, add it to your `app.js` configuration:
+To use it, run `npm install apostrophe-browserify --save` and add it to your `app.js` configuration:

 ```javascript
 {